Xoetik/greenlight-animation.github.io/markdown.md

 **Motion That Moves People**

-A motion designer who makes brands stop traffic, complex ideas feel simple, and builds systems that last past a single project.
+Motion design built to make unstoppable motion identities, turns complex ideas into clear motion, and creates systems that go beyond a single project.

 [Book a Call](https://calendly.com/alexwalsh-greenlight-animation/newclientmeeting)